Luke Greer is one of the fastest runners in HYROX right now – and he’s proving it against the very best in the world.

 In Phoenix, Luke finished 8th against the very best in the sport.

 He went to the front early and ran to his strengths.
-That wasn’t a tactic for airtime – it was his race plan.
-He believes running slower would not magically fix his stations.
+That wasn’t a tactic for airtime – it was his race plan and he believes running slower would not magically fix his stations.

 The wall balls remain his biggest psychological and technical challenge.
 He openly spoke about the mental block from a past race where he hit the wall early.
 Under fatigue in Phoenix, that pattern resurfaced, and he knows its an area he needs to continue to work on in training.